 Once we have received your paperwork, a staff member will call you to schedule an initial visit.
 During that visit, the family development specialist tours your home and gets you started on additional paperwork.
-The visit can last up to two hours.
+The visit lasts two or more hours.